 - The Dashboard services are started.
-For more information, see Deploy Dashboard. - We recommend you to use the Chrome browser of the version above 58.
+For more information, see Deploy Dashboard. - We recommend you to use the Chrome browser of the version above 89.
 Otherwise, there may be compatibility issues.

-15.3.2 Procedures
+14.3.2 Procedures

-- 1. Confirm the IP address of the machine where the nebula-dashboard service is installed.
+- 1. Confirm the IP address of the machine where the Dashboard service is installed.
 Enter <IP>:7003 in the browser to open the login page. - 2.
-Enter the username and the passwords of the NebulaGraph database.
+Enter the username and the passwords of the NebulaGraph database. - If authentication is enabled, you can log in with the created accounts. - If authentication is not enabled, you can only log in using root as the username and random characters as the password.